 If you have custom built or proprietary systems to dispose of, we have the capability to dismantle and remarket the generic components, as well as provide a certificate of destruction for the proprietary portions of the system.
 This ensures proprietary systems never re-enter the marketplace.

-From outright purchases to long term profit sharing contracts, Outback Equipment Company is your best source for getting the highest returns on your idle, surplus, or obsolete inventory.
+From outright purchases to long term profit sharing contracts, ECS is your best source for getting the highest returns on your idle, surplus, or obsolete inventory.

 Our tracking software was designed with ease of use and complete transparency as the primary focus.
 When working with ECS, you will find comprehensive, transparent reporting at your fingertips 24 hours a day, 365 days a year, at any location with internet access.
 Areas of interest include: